Happy the Man: The Arista years (1976–78)

-Happy the Man's self-titled debut LP was recorded at A&M Studios towards the end of 1976, with Ken Scott (whose work with Mahavishnu Orchestra, Supertramp, and David Bowie had highly impressed them) handling production duties, and was released in 1977.
+Happy the Man's self-titled debut LP was recorded at A&M Studios towards the end of 1976, with Ken Scott (whose work with Mahavishnu Orchestra, Supertramp, and David Bowie had impressed them) handling production duties, and was released in 1977.
 The album included only two songs with vocals (both of which were compositions sung by Whitaker).

 Much of 1977 was spent on the road.
 HTM’s management put them on tours supporting various artists, including Foreigner, Renaissance, Stomu Yamash’ta and the Jefferson Airplane offshoot Hot Tuna, with whom they performed to an audience of almost 10,000 at the Field House in Long Island.

 In late 1977, Beck left the band, and was replaced by Ron Riddle.
 The band then recorded their second album, Crafty Hands.
 This time only one track, "Wind Up Doll Day Wind", featured any vocals, which again were performed by Whitaker.
 This album features Stanley playing guitars made by a little-known local guitar luthier at the time by the name of Paul Reed Smith.
 Stanley played a 6-string that now resembles a Santana I PRS, and 6/12-string doubleneck custom guitar.
 The 12-string guitar parts, as well as the guitar solo on "Ibby It Is" from Crafty Hands, is played on his PRS Doubleneck.